apache/trafficserver/plugins/cachekey/README.md

 # Description
 This plugin allows some common cache key manipulations based on various HTTP request elements.
 It can

-* sort query parameters to prevent query parameters reordereding from being a cache miss
+* sort query parameters to prevent query parameters reordering from being a cache miss
 * ignore specific query parameters from the cache key by name or regular expression
 * ignore all query parameters from the cache key
 * only use specific query parameters in the cache key by name or regular expression